samueltann/tp/docs/DeveloperGuide.md

 - The command is resilient to malformed input such as mixed spacing or special characters in keywords.

 #### Design Considerations
-- **Search Scope**: Includes name, email, address, and tags.
+- **Search Scope**: Includes name, email, and phone number.
 Provides flexibility and matches user expectations of a global search
 - **Case Sensitivity**:  Case-insensitive.
 Reduces user friction; tutors do not need to match exact capitalization
 - **Partial Match**: Substring-based.
 Enables fast, natural filtering without requiring exact terms
 - **Predicate Reuse**: Uses `PersonContainsKeywordPredicate`.
 Keeps filtering logic encapsulated and testable
 - **Performance**: Uses JavaFX `FilteredList`.
 Efficient, as no deep copies or re-parsing occur
-- **User Experience**:  Command mirrors Quick Search bar.
-Provides both CLI and UI pathways for filtering.
+- **User Experience**: Provides both CLI pathways for filtering.

 --------------------------------------------------------------------------------------------------------------------